UPDATED SEPTEMBER 2025

 62-years old | Wheeling, West Virginiaicon

-Roy Higgenbotham Jr., 62-years old, bled to death after being attacked by his roommate's pit bull.
-The victim was alerted that his roommate George Wallace had lost consciousness by Wallace's girlfriend.
-Higgenbotham called 911 then rushed upstairs to help.
-According to police, he was giving Wallace several revival "slaps" to the face when Wallace's pit bull attacked him.
-After kicking in the door to the home, police officers heard Higgenbotham screaming and rushed to an upstairs bedroom where they saw him on the floor being attacked by the pit bull, according to Deputy Police Chief Martin Kimball.
-The girlfriend, by this stage, had fled out a window onto the roof of the home in fear of the attacking dog.
+Roy Higgenbotham Jr., 62-years old, was killed by his roommate's pit bull.
+The attack occurred around 8:50 pm in the 100 block of 14th Street.
+Higgenbotham was alerted that his roommate David Wallace had lost consciousness by Wallace's girlfriend.
+He called 911 then rushed upstairs to help.
+According to Wheeling police, he was giving Wallace several revival "slaps" to the face when Wallace's pit bull, a female named "Sheba," attacked him.
+After kicking in the door to the home, police officers heard Higgenbotham screaming and rushed to an upstairs bedroom where they saw him on the floor being attacked by the pit bull, Deputy Police Chief Martin Kimball said.
+By this stage, the girlfriend had fled out a window onto the roof of the home in fear of the dog.
 Both Higgenbotham and Wallace were rushed to a local hospital, where both men died.
 Wallace suffered a fatal heart attack.
 A preliminary autopsy report showed that Higgenbotham died as a direct result to the injuries he sustained during the attack.
-The dog severed his radial artery on his left arm. [source citations]
+The dog severed the radial artery on his left arm. [source citations]

 Date of death: March 8, 2015 Chained: No